dapr/quickstarts/11.hello-dapr-slim/README.md

 ```

 To see that services have stopped running, run `dapr list`, noting that your services no longer appears!

+## Minimal Init vs Default Init

+* With the run of `dapr init --slim`, only the binaries `daprd` and `placement` are instaled in the system.
+In the normal default init, `dapr init` placement service is installed as a container and additional redis and zipkin containers are run for enabling state store and tracing, which requires Docker to be installed as a prerequisite.
+See [environment setup](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md) for more information.

+* The `dapr run` command looks for the default components directory which for Linux/MacOS is `$HOME/.dapr/components` and for Windows is `%USERPROFILE%\.dapr\components`.
+On **minimal init** in self hosted mode, the default components folder is empty.
+While this sample does not use any components for defining state stores or pubsub, usually a developer would modify them or create custom yaml definitions depending on the application and scenario.

 ## Next Steps